 Learning about music and having the opportunity to play musical instruments and make music together is a vital part of a rich and rounded education.

-It has been proven that music plays a key role in brain development.
-This is because it helps with the nurturing of language, motor skills, emotional intelligence, and collaboration skills.
+It has been proven that music plays a key role in brain development, helping to nurture language, motor skills, emotional intelligence, and collaboration skills.

 Here’s what you need to know.

 What should music education look like in school?

 Music is part of the National Curriculum from the ages of 5 to 14, and should be taught in a carefully planned, sequenced way just like maths, English or science.

 - at least one hour of classroom music teaching a week for key stage 1 to 3 (years 1 to 9)

 - access to lessons across a range of instruments, and singing

 - opportunities to join a school choir or vocal group